Technical Community Code of Conduct 2023

 See a Problem?
 Flag It

-- Moderators are responsible for this forum, but so are you.
-With your help, moderators can be Community facilitators, not just janitors or police.
+- Moderators are responsible for this forum, but they need your help!
+With your assistance, moderators can be Community facilitators, not just janitors or police.

 - If you see bad behavior, don’t encourage this behavior by acknowledging it with a reply.
 Just flag it.
-If enough flags accrue, action will be taken, either automatically or by moderator intervention.
+Immediate action will be taken by one of our Moderators to correct this.

-- In order to keep our Community a place of growth and learning, moderators reserve the right to remove any content and user account at any time.
+- In order to keep our Community a place of growth and learning, moderators reserve the right to remove any content and suspend a user account at any time.

 - Posts are not previewed or held in a queue.
-Moderators and the site operators take no responsibility for any content posted by the Community.
+Moderators and the site operators take no responsibility for any content posted by Community members.

 Improve the Community through participation